tejaswinishitole23/webservices/webjavasoapbasic/Readme_soap.md

 SOAP was designed to work with XML over HTTP and have some sort of specification which could be used across all applications.

+# JAX-WS
+Java API for XML Web Services

+JAX-WS has two main packages:

+	javax.xml.ws: the core package of JAX-WS.
+	javax.jws: contains annotations to simplify writing code for web services, such as @WebService, @WebMethod, @WebParam…

+# Tools
+* wgen
+* wsimport
+* schemagen
+* xjc
+* wsimport - tool for generating some code for client part of the application

+# JAXB
+Java Architecture for XML Binding

+# SAAJ
+SOAP with Attachments API for Java

 # This sample project

 Here we have created a very basic web service